 Nuraghe Cuccurada is a complex nuraghe near Mogoro overlooking the Campidano.
 The archaeological site with the nuraghe, remains of a village and a megalithic wall, is since 2013 open for public after years of excavations.

 Casa Zapata is a sixteenth century residence of a noble family of Aragonese origin.
 The house is built on a bronze age complex nuraghe brought to light by excavations inside.
 It is now a museum where you can see the remains of the nuraghe and a small museum.

 Nuraghe Genna Maria is a fine example of a complex nuraghe built in marlstone.
 The nuraghe is located on a hilltop near Villanovaforru with a splendid view towards the Bay of Oristano and the mountains of the Iglesiente.
 Around the nuraghe are the remains of a settlement to be seen.
 In the punic period the nuraghe was used as a sanctuary, many votive statuettes of Kore, the greek divinity of agriculture, have been found during excavations.
 The archaeological site is also part of the archaeological museum of Villanovaforru.

 The archeological site of Nuraghe Iloi near Sedilo consists of a complex nuraghe, a nuragic village, a number of Tombe di Giganti, several Domus de Janas and a Dolmen.
 The entrance is free, but it is maintained only during the summer months.

 Nuraghe Is Paras at Isili is a complex nuraghe built in limestone.
-The central chamber is 9,9 meters high with a tholos vault, one of the highest chambers known.
+The main tower has a chamber 9,9 meters high with a tholos vault, one of the highest chambers known in Sardinia.
+The nuraghe is situated at the perifery of Isili and easily reachable.

 The complex nuraghe La Prisgiona (the Prison) is situated near Arzachena.
 The nuraghe is surrounded by a settlement and has been the object of several recent excavations.
 The Tomba di Giganti of Coddu Vecchju lies at the foot of the hill.
 The site is visitable and very well managed.